-Keen to cut back your sugar intake?
+Keen to reduce your sugar intake?
 Discover three top tips for adopting a low-sugar lifestyle, plus how BBC Good Food's Healthy Diet Plans can help.

-Made a resolution to cut back on the amount of sugar that you eat, but not sure how to get started?
-Don't be daunted – instead, be inspired by our expert information, top tips and recipes to help you achieve your goal.
+If you've made a resolution to cut back on sugar but you're not sure how to get started, you don't need to feel daunted.
+Our expert information, top tips and recipes will help you achieve your goal.

 Three tips for cutting back on sugar